Deepikashankar/Deepikashankar/README.md

 # 💫 About Me:
-Pega Developer with experience in building custom Constellation components and integrating React-based UI solutions.
-Skilled in frontend development, case data integration, and delivering scalable, user-focused applications.
+Pega Developer focused on system integration and intelligent automation.
+Experienced in implementing Constellation applications, case data orchestration, and leveraging machine learning-driven decisioning to deliver scalable enterprise solutions.

 ## 🌐 Socials: